FowlerLab/vcs_2019/README.md

-# Visual Cell Sorting: A High-throughput, Microscope-based Method to Dissect Cellular Heterogeneity
-NOTE that all code should be run from the directory the code is located in
+High-throughput, Microscope-based Sorting to Dissect Cellular Heterogeneity NOTE that all code should be run from the directory the code is located in

 ## Directories